 The positive impacts are numerous and wide-ranging.
 The benefits of the project for domestic supply and use in small-scale businesses and in access to electric power for schools and public services are evident.
-In the construction phase there will be temporary employment opportunities for local contractors and those who will be employed or supply services and provisions for workers and to contractors.
+In the rehabilitation phase there will be temporary employment opportunities for local contractors and those who will be employed or supply services and provisions for workers and to contractors.
 Within the respective project areas there will be opportunities for petty trading and small business service provision along the power line routes.

-Significant social benefit will come through employment generation and safer more efficient operation of key services, through provision of electricity access to the villages beyond the substation at Kilinda served by the project.
+Significant social benefit will come through employment generation and safer more efficient operation of key services, through provision of electricity access to the villages along the existing distribution lines served by the project and the substation.
 Potential beneficiary enterprises affected by and contributing to regional socio-economic transformation will be small industries and other agricultural processing businesses which need electricity.

-The long-term direct positive impact is therefore in access to reliable electricity supplies, which will lead to better provision and easier management of goods and services, and enable new facilities for processing and storage.
-There will be better availability and supply of safe and clean water (which needs pumping); data management with computers is made possible and communication facilities like internet can be made available, as also charging for mobile phones; also, electric lighting adds to security at night and enables extended opportunities for work and study.
+The long-term direct positive impact is therefore in access to reliable new electricity supplies, which will lead to better provision and easier management of goods and services, and enable new facilities for processing and storage.
+There will be better availability and supply of safe and clean water (which needs pumping); data management with computers is made possible and communication facilities like internet will be increased, as also charging for mobile phones; also, electric lighting adds to security at night and enables extended opportunities for work and study.

-Electricity would support overall investment in education and strengthen the ongoing effort of capacity building to overcome critical constraints in the implementation of development programmes.
+Electricity access increase would support overall investment in education and strengthen the ongoing effort of capacity building to overcome critical constraints in the implementation of development programmes.
 Essential to this effort would be power supply to health facilities for the installation of cold storage facilities for the safe transportation and storage of vaccinations and other vital medications.